 We were curious about how the brand is able to produce so many great products for such little cost, so we turned to the vice president of brand, Mara McCune, for the skinny on the beauty giant.
-We also picked up a lot of interesting intel about E.l.f. as a whole, from its most popular products to the secret compartments you may not know exist.
+We also picked up a lot of interesting intel about E.l.f. as a whole, from its most popular products to the secret compartments you may not have known existed.
 Keep scrolling to learn more.

 E.l.f. was founded in 2004 by father-son entrepreneurs Alan and Joey Shamah.
 The two of them collectively spent over 30 years in the apparel business and noticed the growing success of fast-fashion players who are able to churn out millions of garments annually.